Data Protection Notice

 Section III sets out how your data may be used by Masonic charities if you are a Freemason.

-Section IV provides more detail about how data about your criminal convictions will be used if applicable.
+Section IV provides more detail about how data about any criminal convictions will be used if applicable.

 Section V provides more detail about how your data will be stored for archive purposes in the public interest and for historical research.